Welcome To Knox Orthodox Presbyterian Church

 The Westminster Shorter Catechism can be found on the OPC website.

-How doth Christ execute the office of a prophet?
+How doth Christ execute the office of a king?

 The Westminster Shorter Catechism can be found on the OPC website.